hunan-rostomyan/notes/Bibliography.md

 Carnap, R. (1934/2002) *The Logical Syntax of Language*.
 - logic; philosophy

+Carnap, R., Gardner, M. (ed) (1995) *An Introduction to the Philosophy of Science*.
+- philosophy of science; philosophy of physics; philosophy

 Chomsky, N. (1957) *Syntactic Structures*.
 - syntax; grammar; linguistics